Finding Purpose in Your Aerial Practice

 • Community where you finally feel like you fit in?

 What do you do when you hit that inevitable PLATEAU?
 It could be a physical limitation you can’t seem to get through or an emotional slump.
 It could be boredom with your current regimen or a lack of focus of how to move forward or where to focus your training.
+Maybe you just finished a performance and now you no longer have a specific motivation to work towards.
 It might just feel heavy and confusing.
 Guess what.
 This is NORMAL.
 It happens to all of us…especially those of us who do aerial because we LOVE it!
 Whenever we (humans) do something for the pure joy of it, there is bound to be bumps in the road where we wonder where the joy went.
 Don’t worry.
 I have some tips that can help you through these times.

 #1.
 Self-Awareness

 Your reasons for doing aerial might shift as time goes by.
 You might find that you used to go to class for the physical challenge, but now you realize it is mostly because that is where all of your friends are.
 You might have started aerial as a new way to get into your body, but now you are craving to perform!
 Whatever the changes may be, the first thing to do is to be aware of them.
 A self-reflective practice can help with this.
 Check in with yourself and ask yourself how you are, what is calling you, what your intensions are, and what is in your way.
-We don’t need to look for answers to big questions.
-We just need to listen to our thoughts and impulses and especially when a new idea appears.
+We don’t need to look for all the answers to our big questions.
+We just need to listen to our thoughts and impulses and especially when a new idea appears or an old pattern no longer serves us.

 Here are some ways you can get in touch with these things inside you: